SnapXL/SnapX/.github/Logo/README.txt

-Listen, I'm only creating these files because I have to and I don't wanna get sued for violating license for ubuntu & fedora logo and tux penguin
+Listen, I'm only creating these files because I have to and I don't wanna get sued for violating license for the Ubuntu & Fedora logo and the Tux penguin.

 All logos are property of their respective owners.
 I'm just using them for uhh... purposes.
 Yeah, that's it.
 Purposes.